Published

 Tech stack: AWS CloudFront · Lambda@Edge · DynamoDB · Python

-Scale: ~1M+ assets/day (plus the fun of global edge behavior)
+Scale: ~1M+ assets/day with global edge routing behavior

-Users could create a vanity path like /summer-sale on a branded domain, and we’d serve the right underlying asset/page without rewriting a bunch of application routing.
-The key detail: resolution had to happen at the CDN edge, not “somewhere in the app”.
+Users could create a vanity path like /summer-sale on a branded domain, and we served the correct underlying asset/page without major application-routing changes.
+The key detail: resolution had to happen at the CDN edge, not in the app.

 The mental model that mattered: